AntondeGroot/Flashbook/README.md

 ![alt text](https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/print.png)

 where you can modify it to your liking.
 You add lines between Q&A cards (if present) and between each horizontal row of cards.
 You can also change the color and thickness of these lines.
 If you press 'apply' a pdf will be made.
-The location of this can be opened via the menubar.
+The location of this folder can be opened via the menubar.